sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/lectures.rst

     sage: Polyhedron(vertices = [[sqrt_2s, 0], [0, cbrt_2s]])
     Traceback (most recent call last):
     ...
-    ValueError: no appropriate backend for computations with Symbolic Ring
+    ValueError: for polyhedra with floating point numbers, the only allowed ring is RDF with backend 'cdd'

 .. end of output

-Similarly, it is not possible to create polyhedron objects over :code:`floats` or over :code:`RR` (no matter how many bits of precision).
+Similarly, it is not possible to create polyhedron objects over :code:`RR` (no matter how many bits of precision).

 ::